Neutrino detector

 Various detection methods have been used.
 Super Kamiokande is a large volume of water surrounded by phototubes that watch for the Cherenkov radiation emitted when an incoming neutrino creates an electron or muon in the water.
-The Sudbury Neutrino Observatory is similar, but uses heavy water as the detecting medium.
+The Sudbury Neutrino Observatory was similar, but used heavy water as the detecting medium.
 Other detectors have consisted of large volumes of chlorine or gallium which are periodically checked for excesses of argon or germanium, respectively, which are created by neutrinos interacting with the original substance.
-MINOS uses a solid plastic scintillator watched by phototubes; Borexino uses a liquid pseudocumene scintillator also watched by phototubes; and the NOνA detector uses a liquid scintillator watched by avalanche photodiodes.
+MINOS used a solid plastic scintillator watched by phototubes; Borexino uses a liquid pseudocumene scintillator also watched by phototubes; and the NOνA detector uses a liquid scintillator watched by avalanche photodiodes.

 The proposed acoustic detection of neutrinos via the thermoacoustic effect is the subject of dedicated studies done by the ANTARES, IceCube, and KM3NeT collaborations.

 Theory

 Neutrinos are omnipresent in nature: every second, tens of billions of them "pass through every square centimetre of our bodies without us ever noticing."
 Many were created during the Big Bang, and others are generated by nuclear reactions inside stars, planets, and by other interstellar processes.
 According to scientists' speculations, some may also originate from events in the universe such as "colliding black holes, gamma ray bursts from exploding stars, and/or violent events at the cores of distant galaxies".

 Despite how common they are, neutrinos are extremely difficult to detect, due to their low mass and lack of electric charge.
 Unlike other particles, neutrinos only interact via gravity and the weak interaction.
 The two types of weak interactions they (rarely) engage in are neutral current (which involves the exchange of a Z boson and only results in deflection) and charged current (which involves the exchange of a W boson and causes the neutrino to convert into a charged lepton: an electron, a muon, or a tauon, or one of their antiparticles, if an antineutrino).
 According to the laws of physics neutrinos must have mass, but only a "smidgen of rest mass" – perhaps less than a "millionth as much as an electron" – so the gravitational force caused by neutrinos has so far proved too weak to detect, leaving the weak interaction as the main method of detection: